tiltowait/oregon-by-night/docs/house-rules.md

 **Combo Disciplines:** Necromancy is separate from the other Blood Sorceries for these purposes and has specific Combos that require it.
 (Lore of the Bloodlines pages 49 and 71).
 All the other Blood Sorceries meet the “Thaumaturgy” requirement listed in the Combo’s Requirements unless it specifies a specific Path; in which case you must have that Path or your Tradition’s equivalent.

 **Thaumaturgical Sight:** This Combo Discipline does not automatically reveal Thaumaturgically hidden beings.
 Use Seeing the Unseen in this document.

+<u>**Calling the Hungry Shade:** If Successful, the Shade is under the caster’s control.
+The controlling caster for group Rituals must be decided when the Ritual is begun.
+Shades remain until destroyed, or dismissed by the caster, who must be conscious to do so.
+After the controlling caster falls to daysleep, (s)he must make a control roll to keep the Shade under control for the day.
+This roll is the same as if the controlling caster performed the Ritual him/herself.
+The controlling caster must make a separate roll for each Shade they wish to keep under control.
+The controlling caster may spend a Willpower for a success on these rolls.
+(System Changed Slightly for this Update.)</u>

+<u>**Revelations of Midgard 5:** Apep’s Transformation: This now activates as though it was a normal level 5 power under the rules of this Path, or what it defaults to under this document.
+Its cost is 3 Blood, all Physical Attributes increase by 4, Social Attributes drop to Zero, Strength can be used for Intimidation Rolls, All Damage Rolls gain a 2 Dice Bonus and Unarmed Attacks to Lethal Damage.
+This power’s Attribute Bonuses exceed Generational Maxima and stacks with Blood Buffing.</u>

 **Calling the Hungry Shade:** The casting time for this Ritual is 3 hours.
 If Successful, the Shade is under the caster’s control.
 The controlling caster for group Rituals must be decided when the Ritual is begun.
 Shades remain until destroyed, or dismissed by the caster.
 As the controlling caster falls to daysleep, (s)he must make a control roll to keep the Shade under control for the day, and the same roll when (s)he wakes for the evening.
 This roll is the same as if the controlling caster performed the Ritual him/herself.
 The controlling caster must make a separate roll for each Shade they wish to keep under control.
 The controlling caster may spend a Willpower for a success on these rolls.